-What prep did you do to get ready for the paint?
+What prep did you do to get ready to paint brick steps?

 We thoroughly cleaned the brick and swept it to make sure there was a clean surface for the paint to adhere to.
 We also made sure to remove any loose debris or mortar so we had a smooth surface to paint.

-How long did the paint take to dry?
+How long did the painted brick steps take to dry?

 It was a sunny day, so the paint dried to the touch within one hour.
 It’s recommended to wait for four hours before you recoat.
 We didn’t walk on it for 24 hours to make sure it set up properly.
 We didn’t move the benches and planters back onto the porch for several days.

 We started brushing the grout lines first to make sure they were covered.
 We took a medium-sized paintbrush and painted the grout lines and around the bottom of the fence on the front porch.
-You can then use a roller or a paint brush to paint the rest of the flat surfaces.
+We then used a roller or a paintbrush for painting the brick floor outside and the rest of the flat surfaces.
 On the vertical surfaces, like the front of the steps and the brick foundation, we used a brush.